PagP332/Travejor-Final/README.md

 ## Environment Variables

-Although not recommended, this project contains an .env file.
+As per best practices and Google policy, this project does not contain an .env file.

-The environment variable is a private API key needed to connect to the Firestore API
+The environment variable is a private API key needed to connect to the Firestore API.

+If you have access to the given .env file, it should be within the root directory of the repository

 ## Getting Started